huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ### Change your account information

-Step 1: Login to your Uwazi instance.
+Step 1: Log into your instance.

 Step 2: Navigate to the **Settings** area and click **Accounts**.